bostontrader/bookwerx-core/README.md

 3. "Liquid" accounts such as cash-in-mattress, bank deposits, and perhaps short-term notes, might be tagged so that they could all appear on a graph.

-I will spare you the hand-wringing, agonization, and derivation that led to our final solution, and cut to the chase.
+We will spare you the hand-wringing, agonization, and derivation that led to our final solution, and cut to the chase.
 The bottom line is that, considering how broad and diverse this problem is, attempting to build a robust system that can manage these groupings is far beyond the scope of this app.
 So in keeping with the minimalist philosophy, **bookwerx-core** provides the following minimal solution.
 It: